INGEOTEC/text_models/docs/source/index.rst

 models that are more suitable for a given text classification problem.

-Text models are functions that transform a text into a vector, i.e., :math:`text \rightarrow R`.
+Text models are functions that transform a text into a vector, i.e., :math:`text \rightarrow R^d`.
 Different methods have been proposed to represent text in a vector space.
 Perhaps, one of the most popular ones is the Bag of Word model.